 A survey of Christianity from the New Testament period to the present.
 Attention is given to individuals and movements that influenced the religious development of the period, especially the various departures from the New Testament church, the attempts to reform Western Catholicism, the various attempts to unite the reformers, and the forms of Christianity in the modern age.

-BIB 261.
-New Testament Greek Readings.
-3 hours.
-F.
+BIB 261, 262.
+New Testament Greek I and II.
+3 hours each.
+F., Sp.